 Students and Parents Can Benefit From This Advice

 Many academics urge against media comparison studies, which compare outcomes from one medium, including face-to-face, to some other type of media, such as online.
 How can students know they’re getting a solid education if they enroll in online classes in the fall?
 What characteristics do you think an excellent online course should have?
 Here’s what kids (and their parents) should be looking for as learning moves online.

 Issues of equality and justice are at the heart of an effective online course.
 It considers social, political, and cultural factors, as well as students’ origins and financial conditions, to provide a fair learning environment.
 This can take a variety of forms.
 This may imply a reading list that is both diverse and intersectional.
-It refers to audiovisual content that do not discriminate against, humiliate, or degrade individuals.
+It refers to audiovisual content that does not discriminate against, humiliate, or degrade individuals.
 It might imply that open educational resources are given precedence over costly textbooks.

-Interactivity is a crucial for a good online course.
-A successful online course not only delivers material such as texts or lecture videos, but also incorporates interactions between professors and students.
+Interactivity is crucial for a good online course.
+A successful online course not only delivers material such as texts or lecture videos but also incorporates interactions between professors and students.
 Students may receive individualized feedback, support, and advice because of interactions between professors and students.
 Debating diverse subjects or cooperating with classmates to solve a problem are examples of student interactions.
-A good online course may easily transform into a social learning environment, allowing for the growth of a thriving learning community with delivering digital certificates or badges as the student finishes the course.
+A good online course may easily transform into a social learning environment, allowing for the growth of a thriving learning community by delivering digital certificates or badges as the student finishes the course.

 Online Learning Opportunities

 An excellent online course will keep you interested and challenge you.
 It encourages pupils to join, stimulates them to contribute, and piques their curiosity.
 It makes use of students’ enthusiasm for learning and pushes them to improve their skills, abilities, and knowledge.
 A great online course will test your cognitive abilities.